 It’s a free and confidential service and shop staff will not see your rent account.
 Please remember to keep your receipt.

-Contact us for the form out and send it to your bank.
+Fill in this form and then send it to your bank.
 If you need any help with the form or advice on how much to pay weekly or monthly please call us on 0800 633 5500 / 0300 111 0000

 Just send a cheque made payable to your landlord ( Wythenshawe Community Housing Group) to: